Morrisons profit slump shows task ahead for new boss

 LONDON The daunting task facing the new boss of Morrisons (MRW.L) was illustrated on Thursday when Britain's fourth biggest supermarket reported its lowest annual profit in eight years and warned investors it would cut its dividend.

-The profit slump, a third straight decline, reflects Morrisons' decision last year to spend 1 billion pounds ($1.50 billion) on price cuts over three years to stem the loss of shoppers to discounters Aldi [ALDIEI.UL] and Lidl [LIDUK.UL], fuelling an industry price war.
+The profit slump, a third straight decline, reflects Morrisons' decision last year to spend 1 billion pounds on price cuts over three years to stem the loss of shoppers to discounters Aldi and Lidl, fuelling an industry price war.

 David Potts, a former executive of market leader Tesco (TSCO.L), starts as Morrisons CEO on Monday.
 He will try to improve the performance of its core stores through lower prices, and better product availability and customer service.